 2015: Malcom Brown, DL, Texas

-2016: (No pick – Taken away by the NFL because science doesn’t exist)
+2016: (No pick – Taken away because the NFL failed their science exam)

 Total Picks: 15